ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - Sender address
 - Receiver address
-- Counter
 - Amount
 - Fee

 Smart contracts decoding on Tezos are not addressed in this document.

 ## II - 5.
-MultiversX and Stellar transactions
+Other blockchains transactions

-For MultiversX and Stellar transaction, there are no existing signing protocol based on UR types.
-This document introduces the signing of MultiversX and Stellar transactions using the common UR types `crypto-sign-request` and `crypto-signature`.
+There are no existing signing protocol based on UR types for other blockchains (at the time of writing).
+This document introduces the signing of MultiversX and Stellar transactions as examples for the blockchain-agnostic `crypto-sign-request` and `crypto-signature` UR types introduced.

 ### Integration with the generic UR types registry

 - **MultiversX and Stellar sign request**

-A MultiversX transaction is uniquely identified through the URI format `bc-coin://ed25519/508`, while a Stellar transaction is identified by `bc-coin://ed25519/148`.
-This information is shared in `crypto-coin-identity` UR type.
+A MultiversX transaction is uniquely identified thanks to `crypto-coin-identity` UR type, i.e. ed25519 as elliptic curve and 508 as coin type.
+Identically, a Stellar transaction is identified by `with ed25519 as elliptic curve and 148 as coin type.

 Several fields are required for requesting the signature of a MultiversX or Stellar transaction: